-Filter-press A device which removes the excess water from clay slip to make it into plastic clay.
+Filter press A device which removes the excess water from clay slip to make it into plastic clay.

 Fit The adjustment of a glaze to a clay.
+Flashing The impingement of flame on a pot in the kiln.
+Flashing often causes discoloration of the body or glaze.

 Flocculate To thicken.